Josh Gibson MD Giving Scholarship

 In order to apply for the Josh Gibson MD Giving program, all applicants must first meet the following eligibility criteria:

-Essay Topic: Applicants must write an original essay of 700-800 words on the following prompt: In what specific ways have close relationships shaped and also defined your life’s goals (as you know them to this point)?
+Essay Topic: Applicants must write an original essay of 700-800 words on the following prompt: In what specific ways have close relationships shaped and defined your life’s goals, as you know them to this point?

-Please submit your essay as an attached WORD file to email@example.com along with the following details:
+Please submit your essay as an attached Word or PDF file no later than December 15, 2023 via email to firstname.lastname@example.org along with the following required information:

 • Full name